ilyasergey/YSC2229/source/week-09-backtracking.rst

 different path.
 Eventually, either the full solution satisfying all constraints is discovered, or no solution is found (in which case CSP is unsolvable).
-As a graphical analogy, you can think of CSPs as walking by the trees towards possible solutions, back-tracking when a certain branch does not work.
+As a graphical analogy, you can think of CSPs as walking by the branches of a "decision tree" towards possible solutions, back-tracking when a certain branch does not work.
 This is somewhat reminiscent to the tree of sorting possibilities discussed in Section :ref:`best_worst`.

 Computing Solutions with Backtracking
 -------------------------------------